 In some installations of SQL Server, connecting to the Database Engine from another computer is not enabled unless an administrator uses Configuration Manager to enable it.
 To enable connections from another computer:

 - Open SQL Server Configuration Manager, as described earlier.

 - Using Configuration Manager, in the left pane expand SQL Server Network Configuration, and then select the instance of SQL Server that you want to connect to.
 The right-pane lists the connection protocols available.
 Shared Memory is normally enabled.
 It can only be used from the same computer, so most installations leave Shared Memory enabled.
-To connect to SQL Server from another computer you will normally use TCP/IP.
+To connect to SQL Server from another computer, you normally use TCP/IP.
 If TCP/IP is not enabled, right-click TCP/IP, and then click Enable.

-Testing TCP/IP Connectivity
+Testing TCP/IP connectivity

 Connecting to SQL Server by using TCP/IP requires that Windows can establish the connection.
 Use the

 On the Start menu, click Run.
 In the Run window type cmd, and then click OK.

 In the command prompt window, type

 ping <ip address>and then the IP address of the computer that is running SQL Server.
 For example:

 Reply from <IP address>followed by some additional information.
 If